Wholly and exclusively: duality of, or non-trade, purpose: travel costs: to and between sites

 Where relevant - establish the base of operations

 Where an ‘itinerant’ trader’s base of operations is at their residence, you should allow the costs of travelling between the residence and the sites at which the trader works.
-An itinerant trader is one travels from their home to a number of different locations for the purely temporary purpose at each such place of there completing a job of work, at the conclusion of which they attend at a different location.
+An itinerant trader is one who travels from their home to a number of different locations for the purely temporary purpose at each such place of their completing a job of work, at the conclusion of which they attend at a different location.
 A typical example would be a jobbing builder.

 In the case of Horton v Young 47 TC 60, Mr Horton carried on business as a bricklayer.
 He: